redhat-openshift-builds/strategy-catalog/clusterBuildStrategy/source-to-image/README.md

 It assumes the following:

 - The Samples Operator is enabled and installed the default OpenShift ImageStreams.
-- `<my-repo>` is a quay.io user or organization repository, and that the secret `registry-credential` contains credentials that allow the build to push images to the repository.
+- `<my-repo>` is a quay.io user or organization repository, and the secret `registry-credential` contains credentials that allow the build to push images to the repository.

 ```yaml